metomi/rose/sphinx/tutorial/cylc/scheduling/integer-cycling.rst

 "repetition" is called :term:`cycling` and each repetition of the workflow is referred to as a :term:`cycle`.

-Each :term:`cycle` is given a unique label, this is called a :term:`cycle point`.
+Each :term:`cycle` is given a unique label.
+This is called a :term:`cycle point`.
 For now these :term:`cycle points<cycle point>` will be integers *(they can also be dates as we will see in the next section)*.